cdzombak/humidity-reminder/README.md

 1. Fetches the latest forecast periods from weather.gov for your coordinates.
 2. Extracts the next seven overnight low temperatures.
-3. Computes the median overnight low, then converts it to a recommended indoor humidity using `libwx`.
+3. Computes the minimum overnight low, then converts it to a recommended indoor humidity using `libwx`.
 4. Compares that recommendation with the previous value stored in `state_dir/state.json`.
 5. Sends a Mailgun email if the recommendation changed, then stores the new value and timestamp.